gaurav-jo1/AsyncChat-app/README.md

 | Danny    | securepassword  |
 | Alice    | securepassword  |
 | Bob      | securepassword  |

+These credentials are meant for testing and demonstration purposes only.

+## Access the Application

 Access the application at: 🔗 http://localhost:5173